What is Emirates Dubai Connect?

 - Holiday Inn Express Dubai Airport – a very reasonably priced nearby option

-- Premier Inn Dubai International Aiport – our preferred choice for families with free shuttle
+- Premier Inn Dubai International Aiport – our preferred choice for families with a free shuttle

 Or check out all available nearby options here: